yongler/Peggle-clone/README.md

     - When ball is tapped, ball should be launched from top center of screen (downwards, never upwards), ball should be launched in the direction from top center of screen to its position before tapped
     - When ball collides with a peg, it should bounce away
     - When ball collids with wall, it should bounce away
-    - When ball exits the stage, lit pegs will be removed with animation
+    - When ball exits the stage, lit pegs will be removed with animation.
+New ball will appear at top center of screen
     - When ball is stuck with no way of reaching bottom of screen, lit pegs will be prematurely removed (pegs will not be prematurely removed in any other case)
 - Peg
     - When peg is hit by ball, it should light up